DoepDopiDope/WerewolvesCompany/README.md

 Theses features are not implemented yet, but are planned:
 - Icon for the roles to be displayed at the top of the screen
 - End of game screen displaying which team won
-- Cooldown of actions somewhere in the screen, to avoid having to hug someone to know your kill cooldown
 - More roles
   - Cupid
   - Apprentice Seer